 03 of 11

 Taking the industrial aesthetic to the extreme, BRLO is located in a series of stacked railroad cars in Park am Gleisdreieck.
-The name comes from the original Slavic word for Berlin, but the inventive design team of GRAFT (who also designed PLATOON Kunsthallen) are all German.
+The name comes from the original Slavic word for Berlin, but the innovative design is all Berlin.

 04 of 11

 Vagabund translates to "vagabond", which is fitting for a brewery started by three wayward Americans who found a home in Berlin.